Yin Yoga Sphinx Pose and Yin Yoga Seal Pose with modifications

 Yin Yoga Sphinx Pose

-Sphinx pose is a backbend that helps to open the front of the body and compresses the lower spine, sacrum, and region of the kidneys and the adrenal glands.
-It also activates the Kidney meridian, and the ligaments along the spine.
-This is particularly important due to its connection with the reserve of Qi held in this area.
+Sphinx pose is a backbend that helps open the front of the body and compresses the lower spine, sacrum, and the kidney and adrenal regions.
+It also activates the Kidney meridian and the ligaments along the spine.
+This is particularly important because of its connection to the Qi reserve in this area.

-Remember this can be a deep pose.
-If you have a history of fragility in the lower back go very slow.
-And if you experience any pain slowly come out of the posture.
-You can also experiment with engaging the inner thighs and outer buttock and pressing the pubic bone down to create more stability and support.
+Remember, this can be a deep pose.
+If you have a history of lower back fragility, go very slowly.
+And if you experience any pain, slowly come out of the posture.
+You can also experiment with engaging the inner thighs and outer buttocks and pressing the pubic bone down to create more stability and support.
 You can also lower down onto your lower ribs for a smaller backbend.

 To release rest on your belly and then push up with an exhale and rest back in child’s pose or move to your next yin yoga posture.